legastero/Weld/README.rst

       <body>Just some plain text content.</body>
     </message>

-Weld converts email addresses to valid JIDs by replacing the @ character with the escape sequence `\\40`.
+Weld converts email addresses to valid JIDs by replacing the @ character with the escape sequence `\\40` and using Weld's JID as the domain part.
+For example, example@gmail.com will be turned into example\\40gmail.com@weld.example.com.
 Messages sent to these JIDs will be sent as emails.

 To make listening for new emails easier, Weld works with Gmail using Google's new mail notification stanzas.
 A new XMPP client is created for each email